kara-abdelaziz/Megatron-Chisel/README.md

 - At a certain point it is required to create a Linux user account and its corresponding password.
 Mandatory later to use Linux commands.
 - It is also possible to get help following this [WSL installation tutorial](https://learn.microsoft.com/en-us/windows/wsl/install).

-### 2. Installing Scala and Chisel tools and dependencies
+### 2. Installing Scala/Chisel tools and dependencies

 Chisel is based on [Scala](https://www.scala-lang.org/) as a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 It means that Chisel is a language created upon Scala language and inherit its properties and principles.